 Bullets will not frighten her in the day.

-Falsehoods tricked out as truths assail her in vain,
+Falsehoods tricked out as truths assail her

 She sees through the lie as if it were glass.